On the Robustness of Bayesian Neural Networks to Adversarial Attacks: Empirical Results

 \subsection{Gradient-Based Attacks for BNNs}

 The fact that gradient cancellation occurs in the limit does not directly imply that BNNs' predictions are robust to gradient-based attacks in the finite case.
-For example, FGSM attacks are crafted such that the direction of the manipulation is given only by the sign of the expectation of the loss gradient and not by its magnitude.
-Thus, even if the entries of the expectation drop to an infinitesimal magnitude but maintains a meaningful sign, then FGSM could potentially produce effective attacks.
-In order to test the implications of vanishing gradients on the robustness of the posterior predictive distribution against gradient-based attacks, we compare the behaviour of FGSM and PGD\footnote{With 15 iterations and 1 restart.} attacks to a randomly devised attack.
+For example, FGSM attacks \citep{goodfellow2014explaining} are crafted such that the direction of the manipulation is given only by the sign of the expectation of the loss gradient and not by its magnitude.
+Thus, even if the entries of the expectation drop to an infinitesimal magnitude but maintain a meaningful sign, then FGSM could potentially produce effective attacks.
+In order to test the implications of vanishing gradients on the robustness of the posterior predictive distribution against gradient-based attacks, we compare the behaviour of FGSM, PGD\footnote{With 15 iterations and 1 restart.} \citep{pgdattack} {and CW \cite{carlini2016evaluating} attacks, arguably the most commonly employed gradient-based attacks}.